 Want to build an extension under permitted development rights?
-Doing so means that you can avoid having to apply for planning permission, so will need (slightly) less paperwork and a (slight) cost saving, and it is entirely possible to do under the current rules.
+Doing so means that you can avoid having to apply for planning permission, so will need (slightly) less paperwork and will make a (slight) cost saving.
+Extending under permitted development rights is entirely possible to do under the current rules.

-So, if you’re considering building a single-storey extension at the back of your house, you live in England, and you plan your extension carefully, you may well be able to avoid having to make planning application, building under permitted development instead.
+Whether you’re considering building a single storey extension or double storey extension at the back of your house, you live in England, and you plan your extension carefully, you may well be able to avoid having to make planning application, building under permitted development rights instead.

 Follow our expert guide to find out how to achieve your extension project under permitted development rights – and find out all you need to know about extending a house in our ultimate guide.

 What is an extension under permitted development rights?